Davey-Gravy/daviscoledotcom/content/posts/how-to-deploy-a-blog.md

 ### Install Hugo

-Hugo is "The world's fastest framework for buildilng websites".
+Hugo is "The world's fastest framework for building websites".
 It's a simple static site generator, which is perfect for a personal blog or portfolio, something I think most professionals would benefit from having.

 This is what I've found easy.
 If you prefer Astro, NextJS, Gatsby, etc., go for it, many steps will be very similar.